First Principles

 1. Identify the problem: "I want to save money on my monthly grocery bill."

-2. Break it into smaller parts: "What are the things that make up my grocery bill, and how can I reduce the cost of each one?"
+2. Break it into smaller parts: "What makes up my grocery bill, and how can I reduce the cost of each component?"

-3. Understand each part on its own: "What are the most cost-effective sources of protein, carbohydrates, fruits, and vegetables?
-Which items are essential and which ones can I do without?
+3. Understand each part indivdually: "What are the most cost-effective sources of protein, carbohydrates, fruits, and vegetables?
+Which items are essential, and which can I do without?
 What is the best way to buy in bulk or take advantage of sales and discounts?"

 4. Think about how the parts fit together: "How can I create a grocery list and meal plan that meets my nutritional needs and budget?
 How can I balance buying in bulk and stocking up on sale items with avoiding waste and spoilage?"

-5. Choose the best solution and try it out: "I will plan my meals and grocery list based on the most cost-effective sources of nutrients, buy in bulk when appropriate, and take advantage of sales and discounts on essential items.
-I will also avoid buying unnecessary items and be mindful of food waste and spoilage."
+5. Choose the best solution and try it out: "I will plan my meals and grocery list based on cost-effective nutrient sources, buy in bulk when appropriate, and take advantage of sales and discounts on essential items.
+I will also avoid unnecessary purchases and be mindful of food waste and spoilage."

 References